deepsense-ai/seahorse/docs/server_mode.md

 [Dockerized Seahorse Standalone](deployment/standalone.html#dockerized-seahorse-standalone)
-is designed to work as a server application, which allows multiple users to utilize a single instance of Seahorse.
+is designed to work as a server application, which allows multiple users to access a single instance of Seahorse.

-Enabling Server Mode comes down to telling Seahorse the IP address it should be available at.
+Enabling Server Mode requires telling Seahorse the IP address it should be available at.
 By default, it listens only for local connections.
 Below you can find a comparison of relevant portions of the `docker-compose.yml` file with the assumption that Seahorse should be accessible under all IP addresses of the machine.